smaldini/azondi/resources/markdown/getting-started.md

 Topics are the way that your messages are routed and grouped.
 Thing of it as the twitter hash tag equivalent but your things.
-Those interested in messages you publish can 'listen' to your topics.
-The way you group your topics is entirely up to you but we recommend you group devices publishing similar messages together for the sake of clarity, i.e. temp sensor would publish to the */users/foo/temprature* topic.
+Those interested in messages you publish can 'listen' to messages sent to your topics.
+The way you group your topics is entirely up to you but we recommend you group devices publishing similar messages together for the sake of clarity, i.e. temp sensor would publish to the `/users/foo/temperature` topic.

-opensensors allows you free reign in managing your topics, you can create and publish to any number of public topics under the */users/'your id'/* hierarchy.
+opensensors allows you free reign in managing your topics, you can create and publish to any number of public topics under the `/users/<your-id>/*` hierarchy.

 # Register Devices